HOME | CONTACT

 Kansas rankingWhat is Kansas RANKED in the region?

-Almost 1.7 million Kansans receive fluoridated water, but Kansas still falls behind in our region for the percentage of residents that receive water from fluoridated public water systems.
-Missouri, Nebraska, Colorado and Iowa all provide a higher percentage of their citizens with fluoridated water that can help strengthen teeth and prevent cavities.
+Almost 1.7 million Kansans receive fluoridated water, but Kansas still ranks last in our region for the percentage of residents that receive water from fluoridated public water systems.
+Missouri, Nebraska, Colorado, Iowa, and Oklahoma all provide a higher percentage of their citizens with fluoridated water that can help strengthen teeth and prevent cavities.
 To read more, click here.